MA EPHT - Heat-Related Illness

 Age

-The elderly can be at greater risk of developing heat-related illness.
-This is especially true for those who live alone or may have chronic health conditions.
+Older adults (age 65 and older) can be at greater risk of developing HRI.
+This is especially true for those who live alone or have chronic health conditions.
 These health conditions may make it difficult to regulate body temperature.
 Prescription medications may also play a role.
-More information and resources for the elderly and extreme heat can be found at the Executive Office of Aging and Independence – Preparing for Extreme Heat.
+More information and resources for adults aged 65+ can be found at the Executive Office of Aging and Independence – Preparing for extreme heat.

-The very young can also be especially vulnerable to health impacts.
-Infants have a more difficult time regulating their body temperature due to their small size.
+The very young can also be more vulnerable to health impacts.
+Infants have a harder time regulating their body temperature due to their small size.
 They are also unable to dress themselves and can't make decisions that can help regulate their temperature.

-Both indoor and outdoor workers can be more likely to be exposed to hot environments.
-Additionally, these jobs may require increased physical activity.
-This can increase the risk of developing heat-related illnesses.
-For more information on occupational risk for heat related illnesses check out the MA Labor and Workforce blog - Best Practices for Preventing Health Illness.
-It is available in both English and Spanish.
+Both indoor and outdoor workers may be more likely to be exposed to hot environments.
+Some jobs also require increased physical activity.
+This can increase the risk of developing HRI.
+For more information on occupational risk for HRI, check out the MA Labor and Workforce - Best practices for preventing health illness.
+It is available in both English

 How can you prevent heat stress and HRI?

 Heat-related illnesses and deaths are preventable.
-Here are some tips for avoiding heat-related illness:
+Here are some tips for avoiding HRI:

-• Stay inside in the air conditioning or contact your local health department or locate an air-conditioned shelter in your area
+• Stay inside in the air conditioning or contact your local health department to locate an air-conditioned shelter in your area

 • Drink plenty of water